dsorokin/aivika-fsharp-ce/README.md

 sugar for working with such computations, which is a clue to practical usability of the method.

-### License

-Aivika for .NET is available under a dual-license model: GNU GPL License v3 (GPLv3) and Commercial.

-A Commercial Aivika license keeps your code proprietary where only you can control and monetize on your end product’s development, user experience and distribution.
-You also get additional modules that allow simplifying simulation experiments.
-These modules can plot charts and histograms, collect statistics and save the results in CSV files.

-Aivika for .NET is also licensed under GPLv3.
-If you use Aivika under open-source license, you need to make sure that you comply with all the licenses of the components you use.

-Please contact the author of this library for detail of licensing:
-David Sorokin <mailto:david.sorokin@gmail.com>, Yoshkar-Ola, Russia.

 ### Features

 Aivika for .NET has the following features: